vuepress/core/docs/reference/plugin/prismjs.md

 This plugin has been integrated into the default theme.

 Notice that this plugin would only tokenize the code fence without adding styles.
-When using it with a custom theme, you may need to choose and import prismjs theme yourself.
+When using it with a custom theme, you may need to choose and import Prism.js style theme yourself.

 ## Usage